-The poems below were all written by poets commended in the New Voices First Pamphlet Award contest.
-All of them in the opinion of the judges had the poetic skills necessary to persuade a publisher to consider them as authors of a poetry collection.
-The competition winners, Imogen Osborne and Natalie Perman, each have a separate page of poetry.
+The poems in this anthology were all written by poets commended in the New Voices First Pamphlet Award contest.
+All of the poets, in the opinion of Lead Judge David Clarke and Triage Judge Howard Timms, had the poetic skills necessary to persuade a publisher to consider them as authors of a poetry collection.
+The competition winners, Imogen Osborne and Natalie Perman, each have a separate page of poetry in this anthology.
 Natalie and Imogen will have their first poetry collections published as books by Frosted Fire in the Autumn.

 The anthology is in alphabetical order of first names.